melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 # Performance

+Instead of solving the performance problem, try to remove it first, that is, ask what what logic and data is not really needed and remove it first from the application.
+Of course without some data and logic there is not application...

 ## Caching

 "Storing the result of a computation _somewhere_ and returning the stored value instead of recomputing it again later."
 The caching strategy depends on the nature of the value being cached.
 There are a few additional concepts that come along with caching: